B4cktr4ckers/maltego-user-guide/README.md

 - Document findings for reporting or further investigation.

 > [!WARNING]
-> Of course, don't use these techniques for bad intentioned purposes.
+> Of course, don't use these techniques for bad intentioned purposes. <br>

+> [!NOTE]
+> If you are lost I will summarize it all a little more simply. <br>
+> Maltego generates a cork board for you <br>
+> You will be able to put post it notes of different types (people, building, computer, etc.) <br>
+> You can write details inside this note <br>
+> And then by putting several together you can connect them with a red woolen thread (like in old detective films) <br>
+> It is then up to you, using your evidence, to make your comparisons and deductions. <br>

 ---